RajidiSahithi/Session_9/README.md

 </pre>
 <pre>
 BLOCK2 (C2)
-  This Block Contains 3 Convolution layers with Kernal Size 3X3 and Stride is 1 all layers. (each layer has Batch Normalization, Activation Function (Relu) and droput of 1%)
+  This Block Contains 3 Convolution layers with Kernal Size 3X3 and Stride is 1 for all layers. (each layer has Batch Normalization, Activation Function (Relu) and droput of 1%)
   In the last layer of this block dialation Convolution is used.
-  For using dialation Covolution we need to maintain Receptive fields and number of output channels.
+  For using dilation Covolution we need to maintain Receptive fields and the number of output channels.
 Padding is added based on this constraint.
 Stride is 1 all layers.
-  Dialation is to be followed by a skip connection.
-Even the kernal size is 3 the Effcetive kernal size is 7 (when dialation = 3).
+  Dilation is to be followed by a skip connection.
+Even the kernel size is 3 the Effective kernel size is 7 (when dilation = 3).

   (conv21): Sequential(
     (0): Conv2d(16, 32, kernel_size=(3, 3), stride=(1, 1), dilation=(3, 3))